 The Osaka amazing day pass is worth 2500 Yen for 1-day and 3,300 Yen for the 2-day option.
 It allows tourists to avail of unlimited bus and train rides for 24 (or 48) hours; free entrance to over 30 tourist sites and major attractions and discounts on shops and other facilities.
 There is a comprehensive user guide that comes with the pass and some sample tour guide that tourists can follow.

-- Umeda Sky Building must be one of the most beautiful skyscrapers I’ve seen so far.
-There’s an escalator bridge connecting the entrance building to the main observatory – it was the scariest escalator ride we’ve experienced ever.
+- Umeda Sky Building must be one of the most beautiful skyscrapers I’ve seen so far, I’ve never been to many 🙂 The escalator bridge connecting the entrance building to the main observatory was probably the scariest escalator ride I’ve experienced, ever.
 It was a good decision to visit in the morning because there are not much visitors yet, most people would normally go there late afternoon.
 I’m sure the view would have been lovely with the sunset but it was still as wonderful in the morning. ^_^

 - HEP Five Ferris Wheel.
 This was an unplanned stop but since it was just a few mins walk from Umeda, we decided to give it a try.
 HEP Five is actually a shopping mall but it’s more popular because of it’s huge red Ferris wheel with another panoramic view of the city.

 - Osaka Castle is the most beautiful castle we’ve visited in the entire trip and it also carries a lot of history with it.
 It was built by Hideyoshi Toyotomi, who is regarded as Japan’s second “great unifier” after Oda Nobunaga.
-The castle survived a number of destruction (by war and nature), has gone through a number of reconstruction and is now standing beautifully as one of Osaka’s main tourist attraction.
+The castle survived a number of destruction (both by war and nature) and has gone through a number of reconstruction and is now standing beautifully as one of Osaka’s main tourist attraction.

 - Tempozan Giant Ferris Wheel.
 This is another unplanned stop because we missed the Sta.
 Maria Day Cruise by a few minutes.
 Tempozan is actually one of the largest ferris wheels in the world.